BsNoSi/yellow-extension-ishow/README.md

 CSS image slider for Yellow with no need of libraries.

+# NOTE

+**Because of changes in YELLOW CMS core this extension does not run with current version (>0.8).
+To solve this I have to wait for a final desicion of the core developer.**

 ## The Idea Behind

 Often web page presenter require huge script libraries for a few moving images. »ishow« achieves this with a fraction of code, without libraries, saving bandwidth and increasing speed primarily using CSS.